alissacox/GHG-cycling-genes/QIIME2/Analysis_pipeline.md

 First, we need to assess the quality of the primer-trimmed demultiplexed sequences for each gene.
 Then we can denoise each gene's sequences with Dada2

 ## pmoA trimmed sequences (cutadapt outputs from step above)
-Change directory to pmoA folder within our QIIME2 folder"
+Change directory to pmoA folder within our QIIME2 folder:
 ```
 cd /mnt/c/Users/xlibb/Desktop/QIIME2/pmoA
 ```